 The program follows best practices for trauma-informed care and emphasizes strength-based and cognitive-behavioral interventions.

-Services also include individual and group counseling in a culturally-responsive environment, skill-building, family counseling and parent training.
+Services also include individual and group counseling in a culturally-responsive environment, skill training, and parent training.